1m5/1m5-core/README.md

 ## Version
 0.6.0

+## Licensing
+In the interests of ensuring the 1M5 mission, all copyright automatically imposed on the 1M5 project by any and all people and organizations are removed and thus nullified.
+We believe this to be encompassed in the [Unlicense](https://unlicense.org/) statement.
+All 1M5 services and sensors are created with the Unlicense statement by default unless otherwise specified, e.g. 1m5-pureos is GPLv3 as that is the license preferred by Purism.

+Bouncycastle is embedded in 1M5 Core and its MIT-like license is [here](http://www.bouncycastle.org/licence.html).

 ## Authors / Developers
 * objectorange (Brian Taylor) - [GitHub](https://github.com/objectorange) | [LinkedIn](https://www.linkedin.com/in/decentralizationarchitect/) | PGP: DD08 8658 5380 C7DF 1B4E 04C2 1849 B798 CF36 E2AF
 * evok3d (Amin Rafiee) - [Site](https://arafiee.com/) | PGP: D921 C2EE 60BA C264 EA40 4DC5 B6F8 2589 96AA E505